 - Employers must not receive any form of payment in exchange for a job offer.

-- Eligible businesses must have operated in Canada for five years, with two of those years within the Community, as described in Definitions, OR must have a business investment of at least $200,000 in the Community.
+- Eligible businesses must have operated in Canada for five years, with two of those years within the Community (as described in Definitions), with the exception of criteria 5.

-- Employers must comply with the post-arrival services requirement as described in Annex C.
+- Employers must comply with the post-arrival services required by the Community.

 - The wage offered must meet or exceed 25 dollars an hour (with the exception of filter 9) and must be above or within the range of wages for that particular occupation in the Job Bank for similar jobs in the region as per the Ministerial Instructions.